GregChojecki/pollution-map-project-r/README.md

 🌍 Pollution Map (R Markdown + Shiny App)

-This project showcases the development of an interactive pollution map built in R using R Markdown, Shiny, API integration, and web scraping.
+This project demonstrates the development of an interactive pollution map built in R using R Markdown, Shiny, API integration, and web scraping.

 The workflow includes:

 Collecting air quality and geographic data via APIs and web scraping

-Cleaning and preprocessing data
+Cleaning and preprocessing raw data

 Visualizing pollution levels on an interactive world map

 Building a Shiny interface for city-level exploration

-Demonstrating the complete analytical journey inside the R Markdown file
+Demonstrating the entire analytical journey inside the R Markdown file

-Launching a full Shiny app automatically at the end of the knitted HTML
+Launching a complete Shiny app automatically at the end of the knitted HTML

-The final document combines narrative, code walkthroughs, visualizations, and an interactive application.

 🔧 App Features
 🗺️ Tab 1 — World Overview Map